stackhpc/stackhpc-kayobe-config/doc/source/operations/cloudkitty.rst

   scope_key = tenant_id
   period = 600

 You will need to configure which metrics CloudKitty should track.
-This example will track for flavors and volumes, set in ``kolla/config/cloudkitty/metrics.yml``:
+The following example, set in ``kolla/config/cloudkitty/metrics.yml``, will track for VM flavors and the total utilised volume.

 .. code-block:: yaml